Job 31: Analysis

 The Dialogue section is composed in the format of poetry with distinctive syntax and grammar.
 At the end of the Dialogue, Job sums up his speech in a comprehensive review (chapters 29–31), with Job 29 describes Job's former prosperity, Job 30 focuses on Job's current suffering and Job 31 outlines Job's final defense.
 The whole part is framed by Job's longing for a restored relationship with God (Job 29:2) and the legal challenge to God (Job 31:35–27).
 Chapter 31 contains Job's final defense before God, in which he pledges the "oath of clearance", a form of self-curse, that is calling down upon oneself the wrath of God, if what the person is swearing is false.
 This chapter has been regarded as an important source to understand the Hebrew Bible (Old Testament) perspective of "personal ethics of a righteous person".
 There is no clear structure of Job's oath of clearance as it lists a succession of possible breaches of laws, starting with an "if" and extending throughout the chapter.

 Job has rejected evil (31:1–12)

-One by one Job lists his attitudes and actions which reject evil in this section of his oath of clearance.
-These evil deeds include lust towards young (unmarried) girls (verse 2–4), falsehood and deceit (verses 5–6), moral impurities (verses 7–8), and adultery (verses 9–12).
+One by one, Job lists his attitudes and actions, which reject evil in this section of his oath of clearance.
+These evil deeds include lust towards young (unmarried) girls (verses 2–4), falsehood and deceit (verses 5–6), moral impurities (verses 7–8), and adultery (verses 9–12).